cherylchua/note-app/README.md

 The openAPI spec is rendered with the help of Swagger.
 When the app is running, navigate to `localhost:3000/openapi`.

+To test out the APIs, there is a `postman_collection.json` ready in the root directory.
+To use it, open Postman and import the file.
+You will need to change the hardcoded `user_id`'s and `note_id`'s

 ## Decisions and Rationale

 ### Database